 My name is Kelsey Bubier, and I am a sophomore from Denver, Colorado.
 I am majoring in Health Science Studies with a minor in Business Administration on the Pre-Med track.
 After graduating from Baylor in May of 2025, I hope to attend medical school to pursue a career as a Pediatrician or OB/GYN.
 I joined Dr. Ginty’s lab because I am fascinated by the intimate connection between biological processes and psychological phenomena.
 By examining this relationship, I hope to develop a more nuanced understanding of the human body in preparation for an occupation in the medical field.
 Outside of the lab, I am involved in Kappa Alpha Theta, Alpha Epsilon Delta, and Medical Service Organization.
-I also enjoy working out, travelling, and volunteering around the Waco community!
+I also enjoy working out, traveling, and volunteering around the Waco community!

 My name is Diya D’Souza and I am from Austin, Texas.
 I am pursuing a B.S. in public health with honors on the Pre-Med track.
 I will graduate from Baylor in May of 2024 and I plan on attending medical school.
 Outside of the lab, I am involved in the ISSA, the Penland Activities Council, Alpha Chi Omega, as well as tutoring for Mathnasium.
 I am excited to be a part of this lab and am interested in how stress can affect health.

 My name is Jackson Hall and I am from Las Vegas, Nevada.
 I am a sophomore majoring in Biology, and I am a part of the BIC and Honors Program on the pre-med track.
 After graduating, I plan to attend medical school and become an emergency medicine physician!
 I became especially interested in Dr. Ginty’s lab as I am fascinated by the long-term effects of stress such as chronic disease or neurological disorders and wanted to study them myself.
 Outside of the lab, I am part of the Hillis Scholar Program, the Habitat for Humanity Chapter at Baylor, and tutor at Indian Springs Middle School.
 Some of my favorite stress relievers include watching movies, playing the guitar, and basketball.